6 Must-Sees on Le Chemin du Puy

 Place du Plot in the historic town is the traditional gathering point for pilgrims starting the Le Puy Camino, before setting off, heading out of town along the aptly named Rue St Jacques.

-*Le Puy en Velay is the starting point of the Le Puy Camino route.
+*Le Puy en Velay is the starting point of the Le Puy Camino full route.

-*You will find the Lot Valley on section 2 of the Le Puy Way from Aubrac to Conques.
+*You will find the Lot Valley on the section of the Le Puy Way from Aubrac to Conques.

-7th century Saint Pierre Abbey in the town of Moissac is home to one of the most impressive cloisters along the route, and we highly recommend a visit.
+The 7th-century Saint Pierre Abbey in the town of Moissac is home to one of the most impressive cloisters along the route, and we highly recommend a visit.
 Dating back to the 11th century, the cloister, masterly sculpted is a unique piece of Romanesque art.
-Each of the corners feature one of the apostles, including, of course St James.
+Each of the corners feature one of the apostles, including, of course, St James.

 USEFUL TRAVEL INFORMATION

-The Le Puy Camino from Le Puy en Velay to St Jean Pied de Port is over 700kms long; and once in St Jean you can join the French Way.
-Only another 800kms to go to reach Santiago!
+The Le Puy Camino from Le Puy en Velay to St Jean Pied de Port is over 700km long; and once in St Jean, you can join the French Way.
+Only another 800km to go to reach Santiago!